kivox/intro-to-webdev/README.md

-# Introduction to Webdev, utilising Sveltekit, Tailwind and Three.JS
+# Introduction to HTML, CSS and JavaScript